Be Prepared: Crucial Interview Questions for English Teachers Applying Abroad

 3. What’s the best way to teach English?

-That’s because there is no “best way” to teach English.
+Let’s face it: there is no “best way” to teach English.
 People learn differently and what works for one student might not be the best approach for another.
 For this reason, you shouldn’t answer this question by talking about specific teaching methods like drilling vocabulary or reading and writing.
+You should give a tour, so to speak, of ways and methods that have worked well for you in the past.

 4. What’s a challenge you’ve faced in the classroom?